lionelvillard/kcp-playground/knative/in-pcluster-api/README.md

 This command creates a kind cluster named `knative` and installs Knative Serving.

-## Create an API workspace exposing Knative APIs
+## Create a workspace holding Knative artifacts

 - Create a workspace: